-Aortic dissection occurs when the inner coat (tunica intima) of the aortic wall splits, causing blood to enter layers of the wall to form a channel of blood.
-The pressure of this causes the layers to be forced apart and causes severe pain, characteristically known as a tearing pain.
-This medical emergency is very serious as it can partially occlude and reduce blood flow to the rest of the body causing vital organs to be starved of blood and nutrients.
-If severe, the aorta can completely rupture and cause rapid death.
+Aortic dissection occurs when the inner coat (tunica intima) of the aortic wall develops a fissure that causes blood to enter the media layer of the wall to form a channel of blood.
+The pressure causes the layers to be forced apart and causes severe pain, characteristically known as a tearing pain.
+This is a serious medical emergency as it can partially occlude branches of the aorta and reduce blood flow to the rest of the body causing vital organs to be starved of blood and nutrients.
+If severe, the aorta can rupture and cause rapid death.
 There are risk factors associated with aortic dissection, such as hypertension, and there are also genetic diseases that can markedly increase the chances of occurrence.

 Epidemiology of Aortic Dissection

 Aortic dissection is a rare condition which occurs at a rate of 2—3.5 per 100,000 people every year.
 It is more common in men than women as 65 % of all dissections occur in males.
 There is a link with pregnant females, as this accounts for half of all dissections in women under 40 (rare).
 Peak incidence is around 50 – 65 years of age and nearly all occur between 40 – 70 years.

 Dissections that occur around 30-40 years of age are usually associated with genetic and/or connective tissue diseases.

 Men aged 40 to 60 with hypertension make up 90 % of cases.
 It is more common in Afro—Caribbean people than Caucasians.
 Asians have the lowest occurrence.

 - Genetic disease/connective tissue abnormalities that affect the aorta; affects the structure and function of connective tissue/proteins (e.g. collagen and elastin) in the walls of the aorta — Marfan syndrome (more likely to be proximal dissections), Ehler—Danlos syndrome